-- "gui": VirtualBox Qt GUI front-end - "headless": VBoxHeadless (VRDE Server) front-end - "capture": VBoxHeadless (VRDE Server) front-end with video capturing enabled - "sdl": VirtualBox SDL front-end - "gui/separate": VirtualBox Qt GUI front-end together with a separate headless process - "sdl/separate": VirtualBox SDL front-end together with a separate headless process - "emergencystop": reserved value, used for aborting the currently running VM or session owner.
+- "gui": VirtualBox Qt GUI front-end - "headless": VBoxHeadless (VRDE Server) front-end - "sdl": VirtualBox SDL front-end - "emergencystop": reserved value, used for aborting the currently running VM or session owner.
 In this case the session parameter may be null (if it is non-null it isn't used in any way), and the progress return value will be always null.
 The operation completes immediately. - "": use the per-VM default frontend if set, otherwise the global default defined in the system properties.
 If neither are set, the API will launch a "gui" session, which may fail if there is no windowing environment available.
 See defaultFrontend and ISystemProperties::defaultFrontend.